GLOBAL MARKETS-Shares, oil fall on growth concerns, gold rises

 By Herbert Lash

-U.S. and European shares fell more than 1 percent after a dour report on car sales in Europe and after the IMF on Tuesday downgraded its global growth projections for this year and next.
+U.S. stocks fell almost 1 percent at the open, following declines of more than 1 percent in Europe from a broad sell-off in mining and industrial stocks and after the IMF on Tuesday downgraded its global growth projections for this year and next.

-But gold rose, bucking a fall in other commodities, after a slide to two-year lows this week lured Asian buyers.
-Sentiment was still severely shaken by the biggest two-day loss in 30 years.
+Gold rose, bucking a fall in other commodities, after a slide to two-year lows this week lured Asian buyers, but sentiment was still severely shaken by the biggest two-day loss in 30 years.

+Defying earlier industry predictions of a second-half rebound, car sales in Europe are headed for a sixth straight annual decline, to a two-decade low.

-Brent crude fell below $99 per barrel on the prospect of sluggish U.S. and Chinese fuel demand amid rising crude supplies in the United States.
+Brent crude fell below $99 per barrel, pulled lower by the prospect of sluggish U.S. and Chinese fuel demand and rising crude stockpiles in the United States.

 The North Sea benchmark has lost nearly 6 percent over the past five sessions in a commodities rout triggered by data showing growth in China, the world's second-largest oil consumer, slowed unexpectedly in this year's first three months.